inisenja/stringbot/README.md

-# Pyrogram and Telethon String Session Bot [String Session Bot](https://t.me/TheStringSessionBot)
+# Pyrogram and Telethon String Session Bot

 > A star ⭐ from you means a lot to us!